-Photo 1.3.
-Radiation shield base-plate in position 2.
+Figure 1.1.
+Cryostat schematic showing the main features of the cryostat.
+Not to scale 2.
 Evacuating the Cryostat Please refer to photo 2.1.
 Before cooling the cryostat, the vacuum chamber must be evacuated by connecting a suitable pump to the evacuation port located on the top-plate.
-The pump should be capable of reducing the pressure in the cryostat to below 10-1mbar.
+The pump should be capable of reducing the pressure in the cryostat to below 10^{-1} mbar.
 This can with time be achieved by using a rotary pump only, but for optimum cryogenic performance of the cryostat it is better to use a diffusion or turbo-molecular pump to reduce the pressure still further.
 The pumping system should ideally have a pressure gauge measuring the pressure as close to the cryostat as possible.
-Always check the quality of the pump system and pumping line prior to opening the cryostat vacuum valve.
+The spare NW16/KF16 port located on the top-plate of the cryostat can be used to attach a pressure gauge to monitor the pressure in the cryostat directly.
+Always check the quality of the pump system and pumping line prior to opening the cryostat valve.
 The vacuum valve should be opened very slowly when the pressure in the cryostat is at or close to atmospheric pressure.
 This prevents rapid pressure changes that risk damage to the delicate components inside the cryostat.
 Typically, the cryostat could be ready for pre-cooling (refer to Section 3) after pumping for thirty minutes using a two stage pumping station.